Poplar Bluff High School

 Poplar Bluff High School is a public high school in Poplar Bluff, Missouri, United States.
 It is a part of the Poplar Bluff R-1 School District.

 Athletics

-The following sports are offered at Poplar Bluff:
+Poplar Bluff High School has a rich tradition of excellence in athletics.
+Over the years, their athletes have earned numerous state finishes across a variety of sports, showcasing the talent and dedication of both individual athletes and teams.
+From basketball to golf and track and field, Poplar Bluff's athletes have consistently competed at the highest levels in Missouri state championships.